Philebar/ELK-Stack-Project-1/README.md

 ### Access Policies

 The machines on the internal network are not exposed to the public Internet.
-Only the _Jump-Box-Provisioner____ machine can accept connections from the Internet.
+Only the Jump-Box-Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

 - azuresuser@52.191.2.179
+-
-Machines within the network can only be accessed by _Jump-box____.
+Machines within the network can only be accessed by Jump-box.
-- _: Which machine did you allow to access your ELK VM?
+- Which machine did you allow to access your ELK VM?
 What was its IP address?
+-
 -Only the Jump box has access to the Elk vm via port 22.

 -A PC with I.P. on port 52.191.2.179:5602 can access ELK vm via port 22.

 A summary of the access policies in place can be found in the table below.

 | Name     | Publicly Accessible | Allowed IP Addresses |